pantheon-systems/decoupled-kit-js/CONTRIBUTING.md

 and
 [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 extensions.
 These extensions will be suggested when loading the project if they have not already been installed.
-An example settings file is included in `.vscode/example.settings.json`.
-Save this file as `.vscode/settings.json` or incorporate the contents into your existing settings.json file to enable format on save in your project.
+A settings file is included in `.vscode/settings.json`.

 Formatting on save is highly recommended as it should resolve most formatting issues before the pre-commit hook runs.

 Formatting and linting can also be run manually using the following commands:

-- `npm run eslint` - checks linting
+- `pnpm --filter ./packages lint-staged` - Runs lint-staged for packages
-- `npm run eslint:fix` - attempts to fix any linting issues
+- `pnpm --filter ./starters lint` - Runs lint for starters
-- `npm run prettier` - checks formatting
+- `pnpm prettier -r` - Runs prettier for each package and starter
-- `npm run prettier:fix` - attempts to fix any formatting issues
+- `pnpm prettier:fix -r` - Attempts to fix any formatting issues

 ## Testing